Archive for Houghton Mifflin

 They weren’t talking about birds.

 Birders and lepers have a lot in common.
-Indeed, most of the latter started out as the former before discovering the pleasures of late rising and warm climates.
-As a result, the culture of butterflying, in North America at least, has closely mimicked the development of birding, with the signal exception of the big year: though well established in birding circles, the attempt to record as many species in a single annual cycle had never been attempted by a lepidopterist.
+Indeed, most of the latter started out as the former before discovering the pleasures of late rising and warm climates; as a result, the culture of butterflying, in North America at least, has closely mimicked the development of birding, with the signal exception of the big year: though well established in birding circles, the attempt to record as many species in a single annual cycle had never been attempted by a lepidopterist.

 Until, that is, Robert Michael Pyle’s scaly-winged run in 2008.